RaeAnnG/Hawaii_Airbnb/README.md

 We developed a visualization in tablueau including an overview on the top 25 hosts and AirBNB property types they owned.
 Utalizing a Room Type Filter with topographic map web application that displays geospatial data from the Airbnb dataset.
 With an additional data visualization overview of the prevelence for short term airbnb rentals compared to longterm options

-### Price Analysis and Visualization

-Using the cleaned data, we conducted linear model for the accuracy for predictions on future possible super hosts.
-Varying across Hawaii in different neighborhoods, Host property types, and seasons.
-Dynamic plots and charts were created to enable users to explore accuracy outliers, and correlations with other variables.

 ### Analysis by Host factors

-We analyzed the data focused on host response rate, host acceptance rate, whether host is a superhost and more.
-Preferences based on
+We analyzed the data focused on host response rate, host acceptance rate, whether the host is a superhost and more.

 ###Process